Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/best-dog-brushes-coat-type-choosing-guide.md

 # Best dog brushes by coat type: choosing guide

-Walk down any pet store grooming aisle and you'll face an overwhelming wall of brushes—slicker brushes, pin brushes, bristle brushes, undercoat rakes, dematting tools, and more.
+Walk down any pet store grooming aisle and you'll face an overwhelming wall of brushesslicker brushes, pin brushes, bristle brushes, undercoat rakes, dematting tools, and more.
 Each promises miracles for your dog's coat, yet choosing wrong wastes money and potentially damages your dog's fur and skin.

 The truth is simple: no single brush works for every dog.
 Your Labrador's short coat needs entirely different care than your neighbor's Poodle or your cousin's Golden Retriever.
 Understanding your dog's specific coat type points you toward the right tools, making grooming sessions more effective and enjoyable for both of you.